AI·Set·UpBook a call

 Held the operating context across multiple firms at once.

-As a fractional COO, she lives in the messy middle of several businesses at the same time: email, Slack, DMs, and calendars across each client, with no single place to hold the threads.
+As a fractional COO, Rachel lives in the messy middle of several businesses at the same time: email, Slack, DMs, and calendars across each client, with no single place to hold the threads.
 We installed an assistant that watches every signal source, separates what needs her attention from what can wait, and keeps a single source of truth for conversations and action across the firms she supports.
 Less mental overhead, fewer dropped threads, and reliable coordination across several operating environments at once.

-02Memory BrightTraverse City, MI
+04Memory BrightTraverse City, MI

-Deep Agentic Setup
+Custom Agentic Setup

 Replaced isolated AI chats with one shared team memory.